MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 First, we fetch the user with email `jane@example.com`.
 This is the user we created in the previous chapter when exploring the CLI and REPL.
 If you followed along, this user should exist in your database.
 The `findByOrFail` method will throw an error if the user doesn't exist.

-Next, we use the `PostFactory` to create 10 posts.
+Next, we use `PostFactory.merge({ userId: user.id }).createMany(10)` to create 10 posts.
 The `merge()` method is important here - it merges additional data with the factory's generated values.
 We need this to set the `userId` foreign key on each post.
 Without it, the foreign key constraint would fail because `userId` would be undefined.

 Then, for each post, we create between 3 to 5 comments using a similar approach.
 The formula `Math.floor(Math.random() * 3) + 3` generates a random number between 3 and 5.